ssssam/nightbus/README.md

 ```

 A task set executes one at a time.
 So first 'gcc-rebuild' runs on all hosts.
 If
-any hosts fail, the sequences is aborted once the last host has finished.
-If
+any hosts fail, those hosts are removed from the list.
+Once all the task has
-the test was successful, all hosts start the next task 'gcc-test'.
+completed on all hosts, the hosts which succeeded will then start the next task
+'gcc-test'.
+If all hosts fail, the sequence is aborted.

 We need a directory to store logs for the tasks.
 For testing, create one in the
 current directory, and then run the tasks: